Will Smith Preview, Player Props: Dodgers vs. Braves

-On Friday, Will Smith (.283 on-base percentage in past 10 games, 83 points below season-long percentage) and the Los Angeles Dodgers face the Atlanta Braves, whose starting pitcher will be Max Fried.
-First pitch is at 10:10 PM ET.
+The Los Angeles Dodgers, including Will Smith (.267 on-base percentage in past 10 games, 98 points below season-long percentage), battle starting pitcher Bryce Elder and the Atlanta Braves at Dodger Stadium, Saturday at 9:10 PM ET.

-He strung together two hits (going 2-for-5) in his most recent appearance against the Braves.
+He had a hitless showing in his most recent game (0-for-3) against the Braves.

 Will Smith Game Info & Props vs. the Braves